bb-io/HuggingFace/README.md

 - **Create transcription** generates a transcription given an audio file (Flac, Wav, Mp3, Ogg etc.).
 - **Classify audio** performs audio classification.
 Possible labels vary depending on model used.

+### Image

+- **Generate image** generates image given text description of image.
+- **Classify image** performs image classification.
+Possible labels vary depending on model used.
+- **Convert image to text** generates text description for given image.
+- **Answer question based on image** performs visual question answering based on given image.

-Note: almost all actions have optional input parameter _Use cache_.
+Note: many actions have optional input parameter _Use cache_.
 By default, it is set to true, meaning that if model has already seen the same input, it will return previously obtained result.
 You can use it to make sure you get deterministic results.
 If you don't want the model to return exactly the same results for queries it has seen before, you can set _Use cache_ to _false_.

 ## Missing features

 In the future we can add actions for:

-- Image classification
 - Image detection
 - Image segmentation